 History of the Shire

-Where the rainforest meets the sea, the Douglas region is a world-renowned tourist destination enveloped by several of Australia’s World Heritage listed, magnificent natural boundaries: Wet Tropics rainforest-covered mountain range to the west and north, and 95km of Coral Sea coastline and Great Barrier Reef Marine Park to the east.
+The Douglas region is a world-renowned tourist destination enveloped by several of Australia’s World Heritage listed, magnificent natural boundaries: Wet Tropics rainforest-covered mountain range to the west and north, and 95km of Coral Sea coastline and Great Barrier Reef Marine Park to the east.
+Read More

 Flora and fauna

-The Wet Tropics region of Douglas is home to around 3000 plant species from over 210 families, many of which are only found locally and some of which are threatened.
-Twelve out of the world’s 19 families of primitive flowering plants grow within the region, including the cycads, ferns and mosses whose ancestors were amongst the first flowering plants on Earth.
+The Wet Tropics region of Douglas is home to around 3000 plant species from over 210 families, many of which are only found here and some of which are threatened.
+Twelve of the world’s 19 families of primitive flowering plants grow here, including the cycads, ferns and mosses whose ancestors were amongst the first flowering plants on Earth.
+Read More

 Economy and industry